 After Trump won the presidential election on November 8, 2016, Kushner became a central part of his transition team.
 Despite the speculation that Kushner would return to his personal business ventures post-election, it was reported that he had sought legal counsel about the possibility of joining Trump’s administration in some capacity.
-However, as a close family member, obtaining such a position could run into challenges over a possible breach of strict nepotism restrictions in the executive branch, as well as financial conflicts of interest.
-Kushner's real-estate company currently holds loans that contain millions from both foreign and domestic entities.
-In 2016, the Kushner family net worth is estimated to be $1.8 million, the majority of which is in real-estate property holdings, according to Forbes.
+As a close family member, he faced a possible breach of strict nepotism restrictions in the executive branch, as well as financial conflicts of interest.
+In 2016, the Kushner family net worth was estimated to be $1.8 billion, the majority of which was in real-estate property holdings, according to Forbes.

 In January 2017, Donald Trump's transition team announced that Kushner would be named as a senior adviser to the president.